 Based on Article 7/7a of the Framework Directive the Commission can express its serious doubts about the intention of a NRA to impose an obligation on an operator with significant market power.
-If this situation occurs, BEREC will elaborate an opinion on such serious doubts and shall cooperate closely with the Commission and the NRA concerned.
-To ensure the development of consistent regulatory practice, BEREC has to keep track of the actual market developments.
-Therefore BEREC has begun to capture in a more systematic way the remedies proposed by the NRAs in their notifications, the Commission's concerns as expressed in their comments letters, starting with comments letters from the last few years and set up a database.
+If this situation occurs, BEREC will issue an opinion on such serious doubts and shall cooperate closely with the Commission and the NRA concerned.
+To ensure the development of consistent regulatory practice, BEREC must keep track of the actual market developments.
+BEREC has therefore begun to capture the remedies proposed by the NRAs in their notifications, the Commission's concerns as expressed in their comments letters (starting with comments letters from the last few years) in a systematic way and to this end has set up a database.
 Furthermore BEREC has set up a procedure for providing an opinion concerning any serious doubts expressed by the Commission.
-The idea of an integrated body monitoring the full spectrum of uploaded decisions for consultation and coordination allows a consistent and close monitoring of the regulatory decisions on the one hand and a permanent observation and follow up of the European Commission's positions taken thereto on the other hand.
+BEREC, together with the help of BEREC Office monitoring the full spectrum of uploaded decisions for consultation and coordination allows a consistent and close monitoring of the regulatory decisions on the one hand and a permanent observation and follow up of the European Commission's positions taken thereto on the other hand.
+Areas of potential distortions or where big differences between countries appear will be closely looked at.